 As employees return to the office, we see that globally, workers are mobile — spending only 21%, on average, of their typical workweek working from home.
 Employees spend about half their week at the office, but the balance is spent working at client/customer sites, third places, coworking spaces, and on business travel.
 This mobility will continue, requiring the ability to work anywhere and everywhere.

 2. Choice: Employees’ ideal mix of experiences and variety of work settings must now include a workplace ecosystem beyond the office.

 Workers’ desire for choice in the workplace is not new.
-In Gensler’s 2013 U.S. Workplace Survey, we found that employers who provide a spectrum of choices for when and where to work were seen as more innovative.
-They also had higher-performing employees.
-And in 2016, we found that innovative companies spend more time collaborating away from their desk and spend only about 3.5 days (74%) of their workweek in the office.
-That doesn’t mean that there is a one-size-fits-all strategy for all companies: many workers depend on specific resources at their offices.
+For context, Gensler’s 2013 U.S. Workplace Survey found that employers who provide a spectrum of choices for when and where to work were seen as more innovative and had higher-performing employees.
+And in 2016, we found that workers at innovative companies spend more time collaborating away from their desk and spend only about 3.5 days (74%) of their workweek in the office.
+The preference for flexibility in the new workplace continues to grow, but that doesn’t mean that there is a one-size-fits-all strategy for companies: many workers depend on specific resources at their offices.
 But the nature of work is changing — we’re becoming more versatile, agile, and collaborative.
 We need a wider array of solutions — both inside and outside the office — to support all workers.